These are the platforms that have banned Trump and his allies

 In July, the platform removed more than 100 pages and accounts on Facebook and Instagram affiliated with Stone for using fake accounts to spread misinformation, the company said at the time.

-Spokespeople for Facebook and Instagram did not immediately respond to a request for comment.
+Facebook and Instagram representatives did not immediately respond to a request for comment.

 YouTube

 Google-owned YouTube said in a thread tweeted by YouTube Insider on Thursday that it would issue strikes to any channels posting videos with false claims — including about widespread voter fraud — that violate the platform’s policies.
-The company said it has removed thousands of videos in the last month, including several posted by Trump, that “spread misinformation claiming widespread voter fraud changed the result of the 2020 election.”
+The company said it has removed thousands of videos in the past month, including several posted by Trump, that “spread misinformation claiming widespread voter fraud changed the result of the 2020 election.”
 Channels with one strike are temporarily suspended from posting or live-streaming; three strikes within three months will warrant permanent removal.

 YouTube said in a statement that Trump’s channel hasn’t received three strikes, as of Monday.

 The platform had removed the Bannon video regarding Fauci and Wray — his first strike.
 It then suspended Bannon’s channel for one week after he published two videos that YouTube said violated its election misinformation policy.
-His podcast, “War Room,” was dropped after the Giuliani appearance.
+“War Room” was dropped after the Giuliani appearance.

 Snapchat

-The Snap Inc.-owned platform indefinitely suspended Trump’s account on Wednesday, citing concern over the possible spread of hate speech and threats of violence, a Snap spokeswoman said.
+The Snap-owned platform indefinitely suspended Trump’s account on Wednesday, citing concern over the possible spread of hate speech and threats of violence, a Snap spokeswoman said.
 The action comes after a decision in June to stop promoting Trump’s Snapchat account on the Discover page of the app.

 “This does not mean that we will remove content that people disagree with, or accounts that are insensitive to some people,” CEO Evan Spiegel wrote in a June memo.
 “But there is simply no room for debate in our country about the value of human life and the importance of a constant struggle for freedom, equality, and justice.”

 In June, Reddit banned r/The_Donald and a slew of other pro-Trump pages that were prone to violent threats and misinformation for violating the platform’s policy.
-Following Wednesday’s violence, the platform also banned subreddit r/DonaldTrump, a hub for “Stop the Steal” conspiracy theorists that encouraged users to attend the U.S. Capitol riot.
+Following Wednesday’s violence, the platform also banned subreddit r/DonaldTrump, a hub for “Stop the Steal” conspiracy theorists that encouraged users to go to the U.S. Capitol.

 Twitch

-Amazon-owned video service Twitch disabled Trump’s channel indefinitely on Thursday in response to the U.S. Capitol riot.
+Amazon-owned video service Twitch disabled Trump’s channel indefinitely on Thursday in response to the Capitol riot.
 “Given the current extraordinary circumstances and the President’s incendiary rhetoric, we believe this is a necessary step to protect our community and prevent Twitch from being used to incite further violence,” the company said in an emailed statement.